NCAS-CMS/cfa-conventions/source/cfa.md

-**`aggregated_dimensions`** attribute is a blank separated list of the aggregated dimension names given in the order which matches the dimensions of the aggregated data, and following the CF group search algorithms.
+**`aggregated_dimensions`** attribute is a blank separated list of the aggregated dimension names given in the order which matches the dimensions of the aggregated data, and following the CF group search algorithms [CF].
 If the aggregated data is scalar then the value of the **`aggregated_dimensions`** attribute must be an empty string.
 The named aggregated dimensions must exist as dimensions in the netCDF dataset containing the aggregation variable.